Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 • Respiratory distress

 Since allergic reactions involve critical systems like your heart and lungs, you should go to an emergency room immediately.
-Bring your pills with you, and tell the doctor how much you took.
+Bring your codeine pills with you, and tell the doctor how much you took.

 How to Treat a Codeine Allergy